Raja Rani (2013 film)

-The film released on 27 September 2013, and received positive reviews upon release.
-It was remade in Bengali as Shudhu Tomari Jonyo in 2015 and was remade in Odia as Tu Je Sei in 2016.
+The film was released on 27 September 2013, and received positive reviews upon release.

 Plot

-The movie begins with the marriage of John and Regina at a church.
-The marriage is an arranged one, to which both have consented reluctantly to make their parents happy.
-After the marriage, they live together as strangers in their apartment, where the neighbours are upset with John who comes home drunk every night, which he does deliberately to annoy Regina.
-Eventually, Regina applies for a transfer to Australia to stay away from John.

-One night, Regina falls into fits.
-John calls an ambulance and takes her to the hospital, where he is unable to respond to the doctor's queries about Regina's age and medical history.
-When he goes to apologise to the doctor later on, he is told that it is important to know about his wife's health, even if he dislikes her.
-John then asks Regina about her health issues, and she reveals that she had fits twice in the past.
-The movie sees its first flashback as she explains her past and the love of her life, Surya.
+John and Regina agree to marry each other for the sake of their parents.
+After their marriage, they live together as strangers in their apartment, where the neighbours are upset with John, who comes home drunk every night from office, which John does deliberately to annoy Regina, who later applies for a transfer to Australia.
+One night, Regina falls due to fits, and John takes Regina to the hospital, where John is unable to respond to the doctor's queries about Regina's age and her medical history due to his intoxicated state.
+When John goes to apologise to the doctor later on, Doctor tells John that it is important to know about his wife's health, even if he dislikes his wife.
+John asks Regina about her health issues, and Regina reveals that she had fits twice in the past.

-While in college, she falls in love with Surya, who works in the call center of a mobile company.
-Surya gets selected for airline cabin-crew training in the US.
-They decide to inform their parents about their love but his father objects to their relationship and hence they decide to get married without informing their parents.
-On the designated day, Surya fails to show up at the register office for the wedding.
-Regina's father James feels sorry for his daughter and takes Regina to Surya's house, where they learn that Surya has already left for the US.
-A few days later, Regina gets a call from Surya's friend Aiyappan, saying that Surya had committed suicide in the US.
-In her shock, she suffers fits for the first time.
+During college, Regina falls in love with Surya Muthuraman, who works in the call centre of a mobile company.
+Surya gets selected for airline cabin crew training in the US, where Surya and Regina decide to inform their parents about their love, but Surya's father objects to their relationship, and hence they decide to get married without informing their parents.
+On the designated day of Surya's and Regina's marriage, Surya fails to show up at the registrar's office for the wedding.
+Regina's father, James, feels sorry for Regina and he takes her to Surya's house, where they learn that Surya has already left for the US.
+A few days later, Regina gets a call from Surya's friend Aiyappan and he tells her that Surya has committed suicide and he died.
+Due to the shock of Surya's death, Regina suffers fits for the first time.
+3 years later, Regina can't stand the fact that her father is in a mess due to her reluctance to marry and accepts the marriage proposal from John's family for Regina's father's sake, which leads Regina to marry John.